FlaxCommunityProjects/flax-custom-visject-plugin/README.md

 }
 ```

 And then we can fill our list of group archetypes with our own ones.
-We can also use existing node archetypes.
+We can also use [existing node archetypes] `(TODO: Link)`.

 ```csharp
 // Our own node archetypes